mona4891/El-Dewrito-Chat-Bot/README.md

 # El-Dewrito-Chat-Bot
-El Dewrito Chat Bot is an AI-powered chat assistant for ElDewrito servers🤖.
-An AI-powered chat assistant and moderation tool for **ElDewrito 0.7.1** dedicated servers.
+El Dewrito Chat Bot an AI-powered chat assistant and moderation tool for **ElDewrito 0.7.1** dedicated servers🤖.

 Players can ask questions directly in game chat and receive real-time responses.
 The bot also handles server moderation, web search, YouTube link fetching, kill streak announcements, and more.